Tyler Nevin Preview, Player Props: Tigers vs. White Sox

 Tyler Nevin At The Plate

-- Nevin is hitting .120 with a home run and five walks.
+- Nevin is batting .140 with a double, a home run and seven walks.

-- In five of 23 games this year, Nevin has picked up at least one hit, including one game with multiple hits.
+- In seven of 26 games this season, Nevin has had at least one hit, including one game with multiple hits.

 - He has homered in just one game this season.

-- Nevin has driven in a run in three games this season (13.0%), including one multiple-RBI game.
+- Nevin has driven in a run in four games this year (15.4%), including one multiple-RBI game.

-- He has scored a run in three of 23 games so far this year.
+- He has scored in four of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.